 You thought you finished that bag months ago, but apparently, that’s not the case.
 Now it’s time to learn a thing or two about shelf life and going bad of xylitol.

 How To Store Xylitol?

 Xylitol is a type of sugar substitute derived from berries, fruits, and vegetables.
 Technically it’s not sugar but a sugar alcohol.
-Fortunately, you should store it exactly the same way you store sugar.
-That means you should keep it at room temperature, or slightly below, in a dry place away from sources of heat.
+Fortunately, you should store it the same way you store sugar.
+That means it should stay at room temperature (or slightly below), in a dry place away from sources of heat.
 The pantry is the obvious choice here, but a kitchen cabinet works just fine too.

 Last but not least, keep xylitol out of reach of pets, especially dogs.
 That’s because xylitol is toxic to dogs.

 Xylitol, like many other products, comes with a best-by date.
 That’s the period for how long the quality of the product should remain the best.

 Many manufacturers say that the shelf life of their xylitol is two years after the production date.
 Of course, xylitol won’t spoil within a week or a month past that date.
 It will easily last months after that date in good quality.
 But over time, you might notice that it doesn’t taste as good as it used to.

 How long will it take until the quality change is noticeable?
 It’s difficult to say.
 Xylitol contains 40% fewer calories than table sugar and doesn’t cause tooth decay, but it only became popular in the last few years.
 Because of that, it’s virtually impossible to find people who stored xylitol for 5 or 10+ years to learn if it stays okay in terms of quality after such a period.
 My bet is xylitol will be just fine five years after the production date if stored properly.
 Unfortunately, I don’t have any data to back up that claim yet.